A country estate with 40 acres of gardens to explore

 The parklands are home to a diversity of habitats in a comparatively small area (although it is technically seen as part of a larger expanse of green space, including Kew Gardens and Richmond Park), which means there’s a huge variety of wildlife living in the grounds.
 Syon’s Tide Meadow – 40 acres of tall grass washland – is actually considered a Site of Special Interest.

-There are also some incredible trees scattered around, dating back to the 18th century at most.
+There are some incredible trees scattered around, dating back to the 18th century at most.
 These include over twenty Champion trees; the largest specimens in the Country.
 Due to a bit of neglect over the years, an extensive programme of replanting began, and over the last fifteen years the amount of tree species grown at the estate has doubled or more to over 400.